 - Network Services Monitoring MIB (RFC 2788) defines a generic MIB that is appropriate to any application that can make a network connection.
 It provides information on the basic application status, and information on active connections, including how long the connection has been running and the protocol.
 Isode supports this MIB for all of its server products: M-Switch, M-Vault, M-Box, and M-Store X.400.
 This MIB provides basic status and network information, which is supplemented by two specific MIBs.

 - Mail Monitoring MIB (RFC 2789) defines additional information for a message switch.
 This includes information on messages queued, and historical information on messages transferred in and out over various channels.
 This MIB is implemented in Isode's M-Switch product.

 MIBs contain much detailed information.
 This can be understood by reading the MIB definitions Isode’s implementation can be observed using a MIB Browser, that simply connects with SNMP to examine the MIB contents, and interpret them in terms of the MIB definitions.
 MIBs are defined in a standard format, and a management console will usually import these to help render the information in a useful manner.
-Isode recommends the Unbrowse MIB browser, available from www.unleashnetworks.com as shown below browsing the Directory MIB.
+Isode recommends the Unbrowse MIB browser, available from www.unleashnetworks.com.

 Management Console & Web Integration

 Isode's SNMP support provides straightforward integration with Management Consoles, such as HP OpenView (below), enabling a network operator to have detailed information on status and performance of the Isode servers.
 This type of system will enable flexible monitoring, giving a variety of views and information.